psionman/psionman_set/wx_python/lesson02.md

 ## WxPython from Scratch
 ### Adding a panel and a label

-We saw in the last post how to create and display a frame in wxPython.
+We saw in the last lesson how to create and display a frame in wxPython.
 The most robust way to add widgets to your project is first to create a [panel](https://wxpython.org/Phoenix/docs/html/wx.Panel.html), add the widgets to the panel and then add the panel to the frame.
 In my